-In conclusion, I deeply enjoy ‘Don’t Breathe,’ as this edge-of-the-seat horror/thriller is in my opinion, a genuine pleasure to watch every time.
-As aside from desiring a little more characterisation for the protagonists, I have very few issues with this one.
-As Stephen Lang’s sensational performance, in addition to the film’s great visuals and large number of tension-filled moments, leave ‘Don’t Breathe’ one of the most memorable indie horrors made in quite some-time, and I personally am really looking forward to seeing what other stories director Fede Alvarez has-up his sleeve, horror or not.
+In conclusion, I deeply enjoy ‘Don’t Breathe,’ as this horror/thriller is, in my opinion, a genuine pleasure to watch every time.
+As aside from desiring a little more characterisation for the protagonists, I have very few issues with this one, as Stephen Lang’s sensational performance, in addition to the film’s great visuals and large number of tension-filled moments, leave ‘Don’t Breathe’ one of the most memorable lower-budget horrors made in quite sometime, and I personally am really looking forward to seeing what other stories director Fede Alvarez has up his sleeve, horror or not.
 Final Rating: high 8/10.

 What’s wrong with the majority of modern horror films?